sami-dev/MultiBrandLoginPage/README.md

 In our scenario, **MM Corporation** has a single user base to handle its two brands, **Blue brand** and **Green brand**.
 The corporation uses dynamic branding to customize the applications (including login experience) for each brand.
 When users click login link on each protected application, he/she will be presented with a login page based on the brand indicated in the login URL (dynamic branding).
 Login page is hosted on central location.
 User is authenticated against a single Identity Provider and redirected back to protected brand application after user authentication.
 Sign-in and Sign-out experiences are implemented via standardized sign-in protocols.

-If you are also designing a solution for multi-brand company then the solution provided in this GitHub repository is applicable to you.
+If you are also designing a solution for a multi-brand company then the solution provided in this GitHub repository is applicable to you.
 This solution applies if you have selected **Okta as an Identity Management System (Identity Provider)** for your organization.

 ## Summary of Requirements:
 Here is summary of requirements for a multi-brand company login page: